The Myths and Legends of King Arthur and the Knights of the Round Table: Writing

-Before King Arthur was recorded, Wakeman underwent his 1974 North American tour, his first full-scale tour as a solo artist, in September and October which featured his band, an orchestra and choir.
+Upon leaving hospital Wakeman retreated to his new home at Burnham Beeches in Buckinghamshire, and developed the themes he had written.
+Before recording the album, Wakeman completed his debut tour as a solo artist, a 22-date tour of the US and Canada which featured his band, an orchestra and choir performing Journey to the Centre of the Earth.
 The production ultimately cost him around £125,000.
-Shortly before the tour, Wakeman had assembled a demo tape containing the main themes of King Arthur and played it to Melody Maker journalist Chris Welch, who described it as "a stately, inspired follow-up" to Journey.
+Shortly before the tour, Wakeman played a demo tape containing the main themes of King Arthur to music journalist Chris Welch, who described it as "a stately, inspired follow-up" to Journey.

-Recording and music
+Recording

-Upon his return to England from his North American tour, Wakeman and his band retreated to Morgan Studios in Willesden, London to record King Arthur from 16 October 1974 to 10 January 1975.
-The line-up of Wakeman's band had changed by the time of recording, with Gary Pickford-Hopkins and Ashley Holt on lead vocals, Jeffrey Crampton on acoustic and electric guitars, Roger Newell on bass, Barney James on drums, and John Hodgson on percussion.
-They were joined by the New World Orchestra, an ensemble formed by musicians picked by David Katz that included members of the London Symphony Orchestra, conductor David Measham, the English Chamber Choir with choirmaster Guy Protheroe, and the Nottingham Festival Vocal Group.
-Before recording could begin, the band had to wait for their equipment to be transported from the US and repaired, after the roadies had damaged the flight cases carrying their instruments.
-Rehearsals then took place for around two and a half weeks.
+Upon returning to England, Wakeman and his band retreated to Morgan Studios in Willesden, London to record from 16 October 1974 to 10 January 1975.
+The airport baggage handlers had damaged several flight cases holding the band's equipment and needed repairs, causing a delay in the recording.
+Rehearsals lasted for around two-and-a-half weeks.
+The line-up of the group featured Gary Pickford-Hopkins and Ashley Holt on lead vocals, Jeffrey Crampton on guitars, Roger Newell on bass, Barney James on drums, and John Hodgson on percussion.
+They were joined by the 45-piece New World Orchestra, an ensemble formed by musicians picked by David Katz that included members of the London Symphony Orchestra, conductor David Measham, the 48-piece English Chamber Choir with choirmaster Guy Protheroe, and the 8-piece Nottingham Festival Vocal Group.
 An early idea for the album had engineer Paul Tregurtha inform Wakeman that what he wanted was "technically impossible", partly due to the lack of available tracks on the recording machine to produce his desired final mix.

-Wakeman encountered some difficulty with the songwriting as many of the stories described in the books gave different accounts.
-After reading eight books himself, he picked the details he found the most "colourful" which included taking a passage from a children's book on the subject.
-He settled on four widely known stories and two lesser known, and proceeded to adapt them to music and lyrics.
-Much of the album was based around the three swords based around the legend: the sword Arthur pulled out from the stone and anvil, the Excalibur which some believe was instead handed to Arthur by the Lady of the Lake, and the one associated to Galahad.
-Wakeman incorporated ideas from his personal life into the music, he said: "It's as much about me as Arthur."